akkartik/mu/subx/Readme.md

 also be runnable on a 64-bit Linux system.
 I can't guarantee it, but I'd appreciate hearing if it doesn't run.

-However, there are a few more binaries in the teensy/ directory.
-They are not guaranteed to be runnable by `subx`.
+However, not all 32-bit Linux binaries are guaranteed to be runnable by `subx`.
 I'm not building general infrastructure here for all of the x86 ISA and ELF format.
 SubX is about programming with a small, regular subset of 32-bit x86:

 * Only instructions that operate on the 32-bit E\*X registers.
 (No floating-point yet.)